Titanium carbide: Physical properties

 Titanium carbide has an elastic modulus of approximately 400 GPa and a shear modulus of 188 GPa.

+Titanium carbide is soluble in solid titanium oxide, with a range of compositions which are collectively named "titanium oxycarbide" and created by carbothermic reduction of the oxide.

 Manufacturing and machining

 Tool bits without tungsten content can be made of titanium carbide in nickel-cobalt matrix cermet, enhancing the cutting speed, precision, and smoothness of the workpiece.

 The resistance to wear, corrosion, and oxidation of a tungsten carbide–cobalt material can be increased by adding 6–30% of titanium carbide to tungsten carbide.
 This forms a solid solution that is more brittle and susceptible to breakage.

 Titanium carbide can be etched with reactive-ion etching.

 Applications

 Titanium carbide is used in preparation of cermets, which are frequently used to machine steel materials at high cutting speed.
 It is also used as an abrasion-resistant surface coating on metal parts, such as tool bits and watch mechanisms.
 Titanium carbide is also used as a heat shield coating for atmospheric reentry of spacecraft.

 7075 aluminium alloy (AA7075) is almost as strong as steel, but weighs one third as much.
 Using thin AA7075 rods with TiC nanoparticles allows larger alloys pieces to be welded without phase-segregation induced cracks.